Pedroodcp/NizyBot/README.md

 # NizyBot
- A public Discord Bot made in Java.
+ A public bot base for Discord developed using the latest version of JDA.